BKAUTO/Virtual-Prototyping-of-Industrial-Robot/README.md

 Recommend to use a version of Unity3D above **2018.2** to open this project.
 You can find all the codes under the directory **'Virtual Factory/Assets/Scripts'**.

-The latest Version 1.0.3 append the control of manipulator（Robot hand） which is also realized by TCP/IP socket connection.
+The latest Version 1.0.3 append the control of manipulator (Robot hand) which is also realized by TCP/IP connection.
 As a result, you should play the control program (CohandDemo_Windows) of the manipulaor (developed by C++) **after the connection between industrial robot and Unity3D software**.

 I am also completing an essay about this research, find the very shabby first version in Chinese [here](https://drive.google.com/open?id=1fVowi8dBVpidwzCsw2xcJZWmn_ISRV2L).